eirikb/portable-rust/README.md

 ### How

 * Self-extracting shell script
-* Includes one build of your rust app for every target
+* Includes one build of your Rust app for every target
 * Tries to run each app one by one until one hopefully works

 ### Dependencies